Why Cyprus? A Guide to the Pros & Cons for Expats (2026) | CyExpats.com

 Limited & Specialized Job Market

-Unless you are moving with a secured job in high-demand sectors like ICT, FinTech, or Shipping, finding work can be challenging.
-The local job market is small and competitive, and salaries for roles outside these key industries may be lower than in other major European countries.
-For many roles, fluency in Greek is a significant advantage.
+The local job market is small.
+Unless you are moving with a secured job in high-demand sectors like ICT, FinTech, Shipping, or Legal Services, finding competitive local employment can be tough.
+Salaries for general roles outside these key industries often lag behind Northern European standards.
+For roles requiring local client interaction, fluency in Greek is often a strict requirement.

 🧑💻 Are You a Freelancer or Self-Employed?